Questa pagina è solo a scopo informativo. Alcuni servizi e funzioni potrebbero non essere disponibili nella tua giurisdizione.

 The Dragonfly Doji is a candlestick pattern that can signal a potential trend reversal.
 The Dragonfly pattern typically forms when the asset's high, open, and close prices are the same.

 Dragonfly Dojis initially cast long wicks toward the downside, suggesting aggressive selling within the market.
-However, the price then recovers and closes at the price it opened at; this signals strength within the market.
+However, the price then recovers and closes at the price it opened at, which signals strength within the market.

 Dragonfly A

 The pattern doesn't form frequently, but when it does, traders interpret it as a clear warning sign.
 However, traders should still rely on more than just one indicator.
-Using multiple indicators in conjunction with one another is far more beneficial.
+Using multiple indicators together with one another is considered far more helpful.

 How do Dragonfly Dojis form?